SulphuricVein/distributed-file-storage/README.md

 docker compose up --build
 ```

-Docker is required only for this path.
-The Java/Maven path above works without it.
+You only need Docker for this path.
+The Java/Maven setup above works without it.

-## Honest limits
+## What is missing

-This is an MVP, not Dropbox.
-The metadata catalog is in memory, so a coordinator restart forgets existing files.
-It also has no login system, encryption, checksum validation, persistent metadata database, or leader election.
-Those are the next real steps—not fake resume fluff.
+This is not Dropbox.
+The metadata is in memory, so restarting the coordinator forgets where files are.
+There is also no login, encryption, checksum validation, permanent metadata database, or leader election yet.